danielballan/pims2-prototype/README.md

   reader (or groups of readers with the same underlying I/O library) in separate packages so that they can be separately released and installed.
 * PIMS predated the acceptance of `entrypoints` as an official Python language feature (as opposed to a quirk/feature of only setuptools specifically).
-It supports readers in external packages, but it discovers them by searching for subclasses of its base classes `FramesSequences` and `FramesSequenceND`.
+PIMS supports readers in external packages, but it discovers them by searching for subclasses of its base classes `FramesSequences` and `FramesSequenceND`.
 The downside of this approach is that (1) external packages with readers *must*